-Note: If you lose a screw that holds the radio on the feed arm, do not drill an additional hole into the radio to fit a screw of a different size.
-Use a replacement screw of the same size.
+If you lose the screw that secures the radio to the feed arm, find a replacement screw of the same size.
+Do not drill any additional holes in the radio or try to use a screw of a different size.
 Radios with additional holes in the mounting tabs must be scrapped if returned to Hughes.
 Have spare nuts, bolts, or screws on hand in case you lose those provided in the kit.